bic-org-uk/bic-library-web-services/docs/OrderRequestResponse.md

 **Table 2<a name="Table2"></a>: EDItEUR product availability codes**

-This table defines a subset of ONIX codelist 65 used in PublisherAvailabilityCode (page 19 line 18).
+This table defines a subset of ONIX codelist 65 used in PublisherAvailabilityCode.
 The equivalent EDIFACT code (List 8B) is shown for information only, as the ONIX code must always be used.